astravant/digitalgarden/_notes/daily-notes.md

 # November 2, 2020

-> When you unprogram yourself, you see that there’s other forms of currency.
-Like relationships are a more important currency than money itself and that’s what we really sought.
+> ==When you unprogram yourself, you see that there’s other forms of currency.
+Like relationships are a more important currency than money itself.==

-## Frameworks for Entrepreneurs
+### Frameworks for Entrepreneurs

-- Instead of making a to-do list, ask what is the one highest impact thing I could do today?
+- Instead of making a to-do list, ask 'what is the one highest impact thing I can do today?'
 - Prioritize the rest of your tasks based on impact and urgency
-- What is the most important thing you can be working on right now?
+- ==What is the most important thing you can be working on right now?==

 - Set clear measurable goals that are both ambitious and realistic
 - Then set your anti-goals, the things you don’t want to happen along the way
 - Run quick calculations on what it will take to succeed, then spring into action

-> Be impatient with action and patient with results.
+> ==Be impatient with action and patient with results.==

 - Always take action when you make a decision, get 1 hour of momentum
 	- For instance, talk to a customer or send a cold email.

 - Become a person that just does the work
-- amateurs focus on outcomes, professionals focus on the process and strategy
+- Amateurs focus on outcomes, professionals focus on the process and systems.
-- motivation is the result of process, not the cause.
+- Motivation is the result of process, not the cause.
-- example; the most successful entrepreneurs are not focused on 'grinding' or 'hustling' they are just doing what they do - they are focused on the process.
+- Example; the most successful entrepreneurs are not focused on 'grinding' or 'hustling' they are just doing what they do - they are focused on the process.
 They have built systems which become routine.

-- as a CEO, the ultimate goal is to build a strategic machine that successfully accomplishes the outcomes and objectives of the organization
+==As a CEO, the ultimate goal is to build a strategic machine that successfully accomplishes the outcomes and objectives of the organization.==
-	- recruiting
-	- building culture
-	- growth strategy
-	- operations
+1. Recruiting
+2. Culture
+3. Growth
+4. Operations
-	- customer, client, user conversations
+5. Customer, client, user conversations
-	- accounting
-	- funding
-	- development
+6. Capital
+7. Product

-## Fiscal Illusion
+### Fiscal Illusion

 - Term coined by Amilcare Puviani in 1903
 - fiscal illusion theorizes that the ruling class intentionally misleads the public by exaggerating the benefits of public services and obscuring the total tax burden.
 - theory was developed and popularized by economist James Buchanan in the 1960s as a way to better understand tax policies and outcomes.

-## For prioritizing projects
+### For prioritizing projects

-1) Is this task still important, or has the situation changed?
+1. Is this task still important, or has the situation changed?
 Often we commit to tasks or projects that are important at the time, but become less important as situations evolve.
-2) Am I really the only person who can do this?
+2. Am I really the only person who can do this?
 Many top performers think that doing something on their own is easier than teaching someone else how to do it.
 Trust your colleagues, and give them the chance to surprise you.
+Ask 'WHO' not 'HOW'
-3) Is this the most important thing right now?
+3. Is this the most important thing right now?
 Or am I using it to avoid something else?
 Deep down, you know when you’re doing this.
-4) If this was the only thing I completed today, would I be satisfied with my day’s work?
+4. If this was the only thing I completed today, would I be satisfied with my day’s work?
 Part of avoiding burnout is focusing on work that will give us a sense of accomplishment.

 # November 1, 2020